 All the selected cells get highlighted by the Fill color (i.e., Yellow) you chose.

-- How to Highlight Selected Text in Excel (8 Ways)
+- How to Highlight Lowest Value in Excel

-Method 4: Using Conditional Formatting (Row and Column)
+Method 4: Using Excel Conditional Formatting to Highlight Selected Cells (Row and Column)

-To highlight active cell’s row and column, we can use conditional formatting.
-In this case, we use formulas to highlight active cell’s row and column together or individually.
+To highlight the active cell’s row and column, we can use conditional formatting.
+In this case, we use formulas to highlight the active cell’s row and column together or individually.

 Case 1: Both Row and Column in Same Color